probablyrobot/neojams/README.md

 Development
 -----------
-NeoJAMS is compatible with Python 3.9-3.13, with special attention to compatibility with Python 3.12 and 3.13.
+NeoJAMS is specifically designed for Python 3.12 and 3.13, with modern type hints and improved error handling.

 For development setup and guidelines, see [DEVELOPMENT.md](DEVELOPMENT.md).